spjhon/Doc-Knowledge/knowledge/javascript/01-overview.md

 5. **Method Chaining and Fluent API**: The object-oriented approach can be extended to support method chaining, which allows for more fluent and readable code.

 6. **Extensibility**: It's easier to extend the functionality by adding more methods to the `range.methods` object.
 For example, if you later want to add methods like `map`, `filter`, or other utility functions, you can do so without changing the existing function signatures or affecting the existing code that uses the range objects.

+- **When to Use Which**

+**Constructor Functions:** Use when you need the benefits of prototype inheritance and when you are following a more class-like structure (especially in ES6+ with the class syntax).

+**Factory Functions:** Use when you need more flexibility, encapsulation, and when you want to avoid the complexities and potential pitfalls of new.

+While both factory functions and constructor functions are used to create objects, they differ significantly in their approach, flexibility, and the way they handle inheritance.
+Factory functions offer a more flexible and error-proof way to create objects without the need for the new keyword, whereas constructor functions are more suited for scenarios where prototype inheritance and a more class-like structure are required.

 ### Classes and Prototypes